 Mulch may be used for aesthetic or beneficial purposes around the foundation of a home, in landscaping around trees and shrubs, and as a garden cover in the fall.
-Mulches be of the organic or inorganic varieties (for more information on this see Use of Mulch in Pest and Weed Control), but for both, the color of mulch used can be a key aspect of its attraction or deterrence to insect pests.
+Mulches are of the organic or inorganic varieties, but for both, the color of mulch used can be a key aspect of its attraction or deterrence to insect pests.
 This has been confirmed by a number of university studies, as described in this article.

 - Yellow and black tend to attract insects.